noamm91/msgraph-async/README.md

 If token is managed, then there's no need to pass the token to any of the client call.
 However, if the token is not managed, you will need to provide it with every call as part of kwargs (e.g. `list_users(token="your access token here")`).

+This client is intended to serve tenant-admin so there's currently no user-context api.